vil02/string_to_code_proj/README.md

 [displaying](https://www.online-python.com/jgzNiCAvxR) `Hello, World!`.

 In order to generate a code in `your_favourite_language` just call the function `string_to_code.to_your_favourite_language.proc` with the string which you want to display.
 [`examples`](./examples) show some basic usage.

 ## Getting started

 The project is setup using [poetry](https://python-poetry.org/).

-In odred to create a _develompent enviroment_, after cloning this repository, run the command:
+In order to create a _develompent enviroment_, after cloning this repository, run the command:

 ```shell
 poetry install --with dev